BlakeE-37/Weather-Dashboard/README.md

 # Weather Dashboard

 ## Description
-I created this application to show my knowledge of server-side API's and my ability to use them to display dynamix data.
+I created this application to show my knowledge of server-side API's and my ability to use them to display dynamic data.
 This app was made using HTML, CSS, Javascript, along with secondary libraries including dayjs, and jquery.
-This Weather Dashboard allows you to search for a city, to see that cities current weather, and to also see a five day forecast for that city.
+This Weather Dashboard allows you to search for a city, to see that cities current weather, as well as a five day forecast for that city.

 ![image of the website](./images/web-app-screenshot.png)